 Cheryl van Landingham Smithem is the Connection Maven.
 Over the course of her 33 year career as an executive in Charleston, she has directed the marketing, public relations and communications of businesses and non-profit organizations.

-Cheryl is a community leader, serving on the advisory boards of the national online publication The Music Initiative, Carolina Studios and The Social Media, Club Charleston.
+Cheryl is a community leader, serving on the advisory boards of WordCamp Charleston (coming in May 2014) and Carolina Studios.
 In addition, she serves as a member of the Strategic Posse for Parliament, a creative industries economic development taskforce under the aegis of the Charleston Regional Development Alliance and New Carolina.

-Cheryl is the instigator, who in 2009, initiated discussions that led to the development of Charleston’s Restaurant Week and South Carolina’s Restaurant Week.
+Cheryl is an instigator.
+In 2009 she initiated discussions that led to the development of Charleston’s Restaurant Week and South Carolina’s Restaurant Week.

-Cheryl is currently a contributor to About.com’s Food and Beverage channel where her articles focus on marketing for new food and beverage consumer packaged.
+Cheryl is currently a contributor to About.com’s Food and Beverage channel where her articles focus on marketing for new food and beverage consumer package goods.
 Her posts on marketing, website development, strategic planning, public relations, and social media can be read on The Connection Maven Writes.